-In 2005, the Office of Attorney Regulation Counsel filed one motion against an attorney for recommendation of contempt with the Supreme Court resulting in two hearings.
+In 2006, the Office of Attorney Regulation Counsel filed three motions against three attorneys recommending contempt with the Supreme Court resulting in two stipulations and no hearings.
 Contempt proceedings are filed when an attorney practices law while under suspension or disbarment.
 See Table 23.